 As someone who is wildly enthusiastic about seeking and learning, I have learned about this and played with it a lot over the years.
 Here’s what I know…

+It is best not to wish it away.
+Instead meet it, thank it and take action.
 Wishing it away is a waste of energy.
 Fear is a biological reaction to change.
 You can’t fight biology.

 Imposter syndrome may evolve over time, it may grow quieter, but don’t expect fear to ever go away all together.
-Every time you seek growth or transition toward something new, it will be there.
+Every time you seek growth or transition toward something new, it might be there.

 When it pops up, it’s certainly worth noticing.
 You might even decide to give it your ear for a minute.
 But don’t forget to call it for what it is – a part of you that thinks staying stuck or small is safest and best.